ScaledMap/LoadOut/README.md

 most recent updates
 -------------------

-I haven't uploaded any of the new builds.
+updated the normal linux build.
+I'm going to do another build for the pi before i upload that.
+There is a bug that is pretty annoying in the last build.
+There has been a warning going off saying set track_modifcations in config.
+Finally got tired of that and it seems like it made things run a lot faster.

+Also, I added hidden categories. <password> <url> <category>

+The category has to be 1 word atm.
+Will probably set it up to take quotes later.
+The form in the password section takes 2 arguments now. <url> <category> Obviously you leave out the <>. just space seperated arguments.
+You can filter out nsfw bookmarks completly now when importing from firefox.
+Sure nofap would be happier about that lol.
+Did use their giant, giant list.
+To tell it to throw out nsfw bookmarks, you need to go to the password protected bookmarks and edit the settings in there.
+It defaults to how it had been running.
+It also wont let you reimport the same hidden bookmarks more than once now.
+Just fixed a lot of little things.
+Seperated notes into a seperate folder.
+Might do that with the config files as well.
+The hidden bookmarks aren't super flushed out.
+Can only add to those categories by retyping the category name more than once.
+Will make editing the hidden bookmarks an option when I get a chance.
+I will also add them to the other dropdown.

 I was able to get the webview working.
 There are a few issues with running the application as a webview.
 Will kind of pick at fixing the bugs.
 Figured I'd remove the part about qtwebengine at least since I did get it kind of working.
 Pyperclip doesn't work.
 Also the descriptions aren't showing up.
-I added the ability to add hidden categories to the hidden bookmarks section.
-Those won't have icons ATM.
-Will upload new build in a bit.
-You will add hidden categories like arguments in a program.

 Mainly updated this because I wanted to remove stuff about qtwebengine.
 At the time, I had run into an article online saying qtwebengine wouldn't work on the pi.
 It might be causing the bug with the descriptions, but things will work for the most part.
-Anyway, I will upload the updated pi build and linux build in a few days.
-Lol the pies actually have some problems loading github.
-They are old.
-Have to wait till I'm on a normal pc.
-I mean... could probably use git...
-Just easier to wait though.
+Anyway, I will upload the updated pi build build in a few days.

-Simple update that fixed the redirect when editing hidden bookmarks.
-Also flash added instead of render template when adding to hidden bookmarks.
-The link for settings was borken on a few pages because i changed how I wanted to handle redirects.
-Should be fixed.

-hostname -I to pull up the ipaddress
+hostname -I to pull up the ipaddress in bash

 The server should definetly work on all your devices now.
 I might add an option where you can choose to have the server just run in your browser vs allowing other devices to connect.

-Working on adding screenshots.
-Would like to organize the github better.
-Fix up the readme.

-Updated the raspberry pi build.
-It should be at the same place in development as the normal linux build.
-I'm in the unusual situation where my main computer is hardwired and doesn't have a wireless card.
-I was able to run the application as a server while messing with it on the pi.
-So at this point at least, pretty confident that the server will run on all your other devices.
-It really was pretty cool having all my webstuff right there on all the devices at my dads house.
-I'm pretty psyched about working on this project after getting the raspberry pi server going.
-It was cool being able  to pull up my music playlists on all the devices in the house.
-Cool seeing it on mobile.
-After messing with the networking side of things, I think I will probably try and add some kind of loose account settings eventually.
-I guess you could just run the application on two different ports? ¯\_(ツ)_/¯.
-I'll test how that works.

-Also, raspbian unfortunitely won't work either.
-I built the raspberry pi build on raspberry pi os.
-I could try doing a build for raspbian i guess.
-Maybe if i get bored.